A look at acts of public violence in NYC over past 40 years

 FAKE BOMBS IN FULTON STREET STATION

-In 2019, a West Virginia man allegedly traveled to the city to plant two pressure-cooker type devices in the Manhattan Fulton Street subway station, triggering an evacuation in one of the city’s busiest stations and affecting thousands of commuters.
+In 2019, a West Virginia man allegedly traveled to the city to plant two pressure-cooker type devices in lower Manhattan’s Fulton Street subway station, triggering an evacuation in one of the city’s busiest stations and affecting thousands of commuters.

 New York City police opened another investigation after a third device was found in the nearby Chelsea neighborhood.